 1. Touch a meteorite at the home of time

 The Royal Observatory in Greenwich, London is the granddaddy of all things astronomical.
-There’s a very good reason it’s a Heritage Site of Astronomy and Archaeoastronomy (as well as being part of a Unesco World Heritage site).
-Built in 1675, it was a working observatory until the 1950s, world-renowned for its accuracy and influence, and that’s why the Universal Day officially starts at Greenwich Mean Time.
+It’s a Heritage Site of Astronomy and Archaeoastronomy (as well as being part of a Unesco World Heritage site) and for good reason!
+Built in 1675, it was a working observatory until the 1950s, world-renowned for its accuracy and influence.
+That’s why the Universal Day officially starts at Greenwich Mean Time.

 Nowadays you can ogle 18th- and 19th-century instruments used at the Observatory, get hands-on with a 4.5 billion-year-old meteorite, and straddle the marker that represents the home of the world’s time zones at the Prime Meridian.